 I am sure there are a host of sites on the internet selling creams and potions to rid you of these areas ( or prevent them).
 They are worthless.

 Prevention is always best but not practical given our sedentary lifestyle and underlying risk factor for venous disease.
 You can't change your family history because you are born with that and genetic predisposition.

 Also, wear support stockings.
 They should be medical grade 20-30 mm Hg and must be fitted properly for maximum benefit.
-Finally, take a venotropic supplement such as Veinamin containing horse chestnut extract, 200 mg twice daily.
-This has been shown in the Cochrane study to be as effective as wearing compression stockings in alleviating symptoms related to venous reflux disease.
+Finally, take a venotropic supplement such as Veinamin containing horse chestnut extract, bioflavonoids and billberry.
+Horse chestnut extract has been shown in the Cochrane study to be as effective as wearing compression stockings in alleviating symptoms related to venous reflux disease.
 See the link below for venotropic supplements.

 Spider veins prevention can be challenging